ruhajaved/ENCM511_MT_Multimeter/README.md

 4. For the ohmmeter mode, a 10K potentiometer is also used.
 Here only two pins are used, the middle pin and one of the other pins.
 The middle pin is connected to GPIO AN11 and forms a voltage divider configuration with a reference resistor as shown in "Midterm-PulseMeter v2.pdf".

 In terms of running the program, build the project, download it to the PIC, and ensure that the program is currently "playing".
 In settings, ensure you power the PIC with atleast 3.25 V. To actually power they system, you can use either a power sypply or your laptop.
 When programming the PIC, for newer laptops, you can also use the "low-voltage programming mode" option.

+## Possible Improvements

+Possible improvements for this project include:

+1. Generate the pulse from an external source, rather than the MCU itself.
+This is desired because with the current setup as the frequency of the pulse changes, so can the base clock.
+This affects the timing of the system, which in turn will affect the accuracy of the pulse-meter.
+2. Use CN interrupts with flag bits, instead of while loops, to detect if a given PB is pressed.
+This is better in terms of software implementation and organization.
+3. As mechanical pushbuttons are used, implement functionality that filters out debounce effects.